ElementsProject/lightning/plugins/grpc-plugin-hold/README.md

 # GRPC hold-plugin for Core Lightning

+This plugin is much like cln-grpc, but only has the Hold-Invoice related methods.

 This plugin exposes the Hold-Invoice related JSON-RPC interface through grpc over the network.
 It listens on a configurable port, authenticates clients using mTLS certificates, and will forward any Hold-Invoice related request to the JSON-RPC